INSTRUCTOR

 During Sparky's career as a folksinger and social activist, he has been on the boards of Sing Out! magazine, the John Henry Memorial Foundation, and the Southern Folk Cultural Revival Project (SFCRP).
 He also toured throughout the South with the SFCRP for several years with such luminaries as John D. Loudermilk, Johnny Shines, Ola Belle Reed, Dewey Balfa, Dock Boggs, Anne Romaine, Alice Gerrard, Hazel Dickens, Nimrod Workman, Hedy West, Mike Seeger, and Bessie Jones & the Georgia Sea Island Singers.

-Over forty years of performing, Sparky and Rhonda have performed at the Kennedy Center in Washington D.C. and the Smithsonian Folklife Festival as well as NPR's On Point, Prairie Home Companion, Mountain Stage, and Morning Edition.
+Over almost sixty years of performing, Sparky has performed at the Kennedy Center in Washington D.C., the American Folk Blues Festival in Europe, and the Smithsonian Folklife Festival as well as NPR's On Point, Prairie Home Companion, Mountain Stage, All Things Considered, and Morning Edition.
 Their recording, Treasures & Tears, was nominated for a W.C.
 Handy Award, and their music is also included on the Grammy-nominated anthology, Singing Through the Hard Times.

 Meet more of our Instructors